Untie the knot, amicably

 What does amicable do?

-If your relationship has come to an end, whether you’re married or not, you’ll need to agree how to split your money, property and other assets and of course -if you have children - how you’ll co-parent going forwards.
+If your relationship has come to an end, whether you’re married or not, you’ll need to agree on how to split your money, property and other assets and of course - if you have children - how you’ll co-parent going forward.

 If you’re married you’ll also need to get divorced.
 That’s the legal aspect of ending a marriage, from divorce application to conditional order then final order.